 Orange Sage Roast Turkey Breast

-Rub your brined turkey (after rinsing) with a compound butter or dry rub, stuff it with desired herbs and vegetables.
+Rub your brined turkey (after patting dry) with a compound butter or dry rub but reduce the salt in the recipe you use by half, stuff it with desired herbs and vegetables.
 Allow it to sit at room temperature for about 30 minutes before cooking.

 Preheat oven to 325°F and follow the times below depending on whether it is stuffed and size.
 Place, breast side down in a roasting pan for the first half of cooking and up for the rest of the time.